stef-s-victoria-s-place-on-the-internet/bird-puc/README.md

 - 📅 Easy date navigation with date picker
 - 🔍 Collapsible sidebar with advanced filters
 - 🎯 Filter by station with search and history
+- ⚙️ Customizable settings (time format)
+- 🕐 Choose between 12h, 24h, or auto time format
 - 🎵 Listen to bird soundscapes
 - 📊 See detection confidence scores
 - 📍 View detection locations and stations
 - 🎨 Modern, responsive UI with gradient backgrounds
-- 💾 Filter persistence with localStorage
+- 💾 Persistent preferences with localStorage

 ## Setup